 Other related statutory rights of qualifying tenants also include the right of first refusal whereby a landlord is obliged to offer their interest to tenants first before disposing of it and the right of tenants to manage their building.

-These are notoriously complex and specialist areas of law and we advise you seek professional advice before taking action.
+These issues are notoriously complex involving highly specialist areas of law, so we strongly advise you to seek professional advice before taking action.

 Our Leasehold Enfranchisement team is highly experienced in these matters and acts for tenants, residents’ associations and landlords alike.
 The team has particular experience with central London properties, but also acts for clients all across England and Wales.